NTU-FRELab/fish-flow/README.md

 ---

 This README file was generated on 2024/10/30 by Chia-Hung Eric Liu(ericchiahungliu@gmail.com).
-Knit Data_Analysis_Script.Rmd to generate html and extract R code.
+Knit the fish_flow.Rmd to generate html and extract R code.
 (Latest update on 2024/10/30)

 1. Author Information